- Headteacher's Welcome

 - British Values

 Our foundation, infant and primary aged students are based on the original Uffculme School site in Queensbridge Road in very attractive grounds, comprising 7 acres, bordering Highbury Park.
-All pupils have a primary need of ASD.
+All students have a primary need of ASD.